NIVANorge/Mobius2/docs/datafiledocs/datafiles.md

 Each Mobius2 model application has a single main data file with a `.dat` suffix.

 The main data file uses the [common declaration format](../mobius2docs/declaration_format.html), but you don't need to fully learn this format to use existing Mobius2 models.
-Instead we provide a [guide to set up a new project](new_project.html) from an existing example file for a given model.
+Instead we provide a [guide to set up a new project from an existing example file](new_project.html).

 Input time series (forcing and comparison data) are not put directly in the main data file, instead the main data file says what other files series data is loaded from.